15 Days Tour From Casablanca

 Day 10: Taroudant – Agadir – Essaouira

 It is also a seaside resort with long sandy beaches.
 Because of its large buildings, wide roads, modern hotels, and European-style cafes.
-Agadir is not the most traditional city of Morocco, but it is a modern, busy, and dynamic town and very famous for its seafood.
+Agadir is not the most traditional city in Morocco, but it is a modern, busy, and dynamic town and very famous for its seafood.
 Along the ocean, we will drive almost 200 km towards Essaouira.
-On the Atlantic ocean, this town has white painted houses with blue windows and doors, a well-designed picture.
-From the 16th century, Essaouira has been also famous by its Portuguese name of Mogador.
+On the Atlantic Ocean, this town has white-painted houses with blue windows and doors, a well-designed picture.
+Since the 16th century, Essaouira has been also famous for its Portuguese name Mogador.
 The Berber name means the wall, a reference to the fortress walls that originally enclosed the city.
 Overnight stay at the Hotel in Essaouira.

 Day 11: Essaouira (Explore Essaouira At Your Own Pace)